dominictarr/nonsense/README.md

 Streams of nonsense in realtime!

-Using markov chains on letters.
+Using markov chains on the letters.

 ## example